os-climate/osc-geo-h3grid-srv/docs/README-geospatial.md

 #### By radius

-To access all temperature data within a specified radius of a point, access the `/api/geomesh/latlong/radius/{dataset_name}` endpoint for continuous datasets, or the `/api/point/latlong/radius/{dataset_name}` endpoint for point datasets.
+To access all temperature data within a specified radius of a point, access the `/api/geomesh/latlong/radius/{dataset_name}` POST endpoint for continuous datasets, or the `/api/point/latlong/radius/{dataset_name}` POST endpoint for point datasets.

 Arguments required